 (b) the accreditation certificate is not valid during the period from the due day until the day on which the full amount outstanding is paid.

-49. Fee payable for the grant of a class 1 permit
+49. Fee payable for grant of class 1 permit

 (1) The fee payable for the grant of a class 1 permit that is for all journeys made in a period specified in the permit is the greater of —